Upscaling from ab initio atomistic simulations to electrode scale: The case of manganese hexacyanoferrate, a cathode material for Na-ion batteries: Computational methods

 \subsection{Density functional theory calculations}

 $\text{DFT} + \text{U}$ calculations were carried out using the Vienna \textit{ab initio} simulation ($\text{VASP}$) package \cite{ref21, ref22} with the $\text{PBEsol}$ exchange-correlation functional within the projector augmented wave ($\text{PAW}$) method.

-To properly account for the strong on-site Coulomb interactions in the localized 3$d$ orbitals of transition metals, a $U$ value of 5.5 $\text{eV}$ was applied for both $\text{Fe}$ and $\text{Mn}$.
-Spin polarization was included, with $\text{Mn}$ ions initialized in a high-spin state and $\text{Fe}$ ions in a low-spin state.
+To properly account for the strong on-site Coulomb interactions within the localized $3d$ orbitals of transition metals, $U$ parameters are applied to Fe and Mn ions.
 A high plane-wave energy cutoff of 700 $\text{eV}$ was employed to accurately describe the short interatomic distances in the system. $\Gamma$-centered $1 \times 1 \times 1$ and $2 \times 2 \times 2$ $\text{k}$-point meshes were tested.
 We determined that a single $\Gamma$-point is sufficient due to the large size of the supercells used for $\text{AIMD}$ and for the active-learning selected structures during $\text{GCMC-MD}$.
+The choice of $U$ values is discussed below.

+Xiao et al. \cite{ref5} initially adopted $U$ values of $4.3 \text{ eV}$ for Fe and $5.0 \text{ eV}$ for Mn also used in olivine materials ($\text{LiFePO}_4$ and $\text{LiMnPO}_4$).
+However, as these parameters failed to capture the phase diagram of their specific system accurately, they recalibrated the values to $2.0 \text{ eV}$ for Fe and $4.0 \text{ eV}$ for Mn to align with higher-accuracy HSE06 hybrid functional calculations.

+Further variations are seen in the work of Ito et al. \cite{ref35, Ito2026}, who derived their parameters from existing literature \cite{hegner2016database}, applying a combination of $5.0 \text{ eV}$ for Fe and $4.0 \text{ eV}$ for Mn.
+Recent studies highlight the sensitivity of these parameters to the electronic environment.
+Baumgart et al. \cite{Baumgart2026} and Wang et al. \cite{Li2025} utilized distinct $U$ values of $7.0 \text{ eV}$ for high-spin Fe and $3.0 \text{ eV}$ for low-spin Fe.
+While these values were adopted from previous research \cite{wojdel2008prediction} demonstrating accurate structural and electronic predictions for hexacyanoferrate compounds, they still significantly underestimate open-circuit voltages (OCVs) and electronic band gaps.
+We also have to keep in mind that a given value of $U$ is linked to the DFT functional on which the Hubbard Hamiltonian is based on, which can explain this large variability in the different studies.

+In this work, we take a $U$ value of $5.5 \text{ eV}$ for both Fe and Mn localized $3d$ orbitals, implemented in conjunction with the PBEsol exchange-correlation functional within the Dudarev scheme.
+This $U$ value was specifically calibrated to match the experimental bandgap of cubic Prussian Blue $\sim 1.75 \text{ eV}$ \cite{robin1962color}, thereby ensuring that the framework rigidity and electronic properties of the MnFePBA system are accurately captured.
+Furthermore, this parameterization successfully predicts the rhombohedral phase as the stable configuration upon sodiation.

+All DFT calculations were spin-polarized.
+We initialized the transition metal ions based on their expected electronic configurations in the MnFePBA framework.
+Mn ions were initialized in a high-spin (HS) state, and Fe ions were initialized in a low-spin (LS) state.
+To ensure a consistent baseline across the thousands of configurations sampled during the active-learning process, we utilized a ferromagnetic initial ordering.